cruix89/cruix-music-archiver/README.md

   a large library of patches are applied to standardize and correct filenames and tags

 - **various artists and albums cataloging**
-  if the downloaded song does not belong to a specific album, it is cataloged as "Untitled Album" and assigned an appropriate cover for the album.
+  if the downloaded song does not belong to a specific album, it is cataloged as "YT Tracks" and assigned an appropriate cover for the album.
-  If the artist does not have an artist image in the database, an appropriate cover is also assigned, similar to how "Various Artists" is assigned in MusicBrainz.
+  If the artist does not have an artist image in the database, an appropriate cover is also assigned, similar to how "Unknown Artist" is assigned in MusicBrainz.

 - **tracks number correction engine**
   some songs may have the wrong or missing track numbers, the system uses a solid database to correct the number of tracks